 Nigella Lawson's Chocolate Raspberry Pudding CakeThere are lots of decadent chocolate cake recipes out there now, however this one with the addition of liqueur, dark chocolate and raspberries is in my mind winning the race at present.
 This is one of those cakes where it is preferable to make it on the day of eating, and if possible eating it only an hour or so after it comes out of the oven, especially if being served as a dessert.
 However, if you are serving it for morning or afternoon tea, it would be fine to make it the day before.
 It will still taste fantastic and receive rave reviews.
-Shannon was cooking it last week when I called her to take into work for afternoon tea, and that is how I heard about this cake.
+My daughter was cooking this cake last week when I called her, to take into work for afternoon tea, and that is how I heard about this cake.
 It is such an easy cake to make.
 It can work unfruited as well, by replacing the raspberry liqueur with a tablespoon of dark rum and serving it with coffee ice-cream.
+Frozen raspberries can be used, but it's best not to thaw them, and toss them in Plain flour before adding to the cake.
+This prevents them from sinking to the bottom.

 I cooked this during the week for my friend Kati, and her parents who are visiting from Germany, to compliment the Aussie BBQ.
 There is always enough of this cake left over to send some home with your guests as well which they love.